If You Don't Winterize Your Boat, Here's What Happens

 8. Avoiding Spring Disasters

-What is Winterizing?
+What is winterizing?

-A step-by-step description of winterizing is beyond this article, but an overview may help you see all how failing to protect your boat during the offseason can hurt you.
+A step-by-step description of winterizing is beyond this article, but an overview may help you see how failing to protect your boat during the offseason can hurt you.

 Winterizing includes most of the following, though the exact list will depend on your boat and there may be additional tasks.